shankar4/Functional-Genomics/Bash tutorial.md

 >Enter your name:Ravi
 Hello, Ravi
  ... you will soon be Perl Perfect!

-How to read and write in Perl-- Ref: https://www.thoughtco.com/read-and-write-files-in-perl-2641155
+How to read and write in Perl-- Ref: http://learn.perl.org/examples/read_write_file.html
-First create a file, say with gedit with 3 names (just following the ref's example) - say Larry, Mary, and Harry one per line (data.txt)
+First create a file, say with gedit with 3 names - say Larry, Mary, and Harry one per line (data.txt)
 create and save a read.pl file:

+Run it with perl read.pl to see the list of names